Prague wakes up in shock and horror after ‘senseless’ shooting attack leaves 14 dead - KTVZ

 The identities of other victims have not been publicly announced.

-A spokesperson for the Czech Ministry of Foreign Affairs told CNN on Friday that three foreign nationals were injured in the attack.
-The Minister of Interior Vít Rakušan told Czech TV two of the foreigners included a UAE national and a Dutch citizen.
+A spokesperson for the Czech Ministry of Foreign Affairs told CNN on Friday that three foreign nationals were injured in the attack – two UAE nationals and one Dutch citizen.

-According to the foreign ministry, all of the deceased identified so far were Czech nationals.

 How the shooting unfolded